 From their earliest years, children are storytellers.

-Basically, stories are their language, so it makes a ton of sense to use story as a vehicle for conveying a whole lot of factoids we want our child to remember.
-The story is like the line of boxcars that are carrying all that info but in a way that ties the info together in a way that helps them remember the important facts.
+Stories are their language, so it makes sense to use story as a vehicle for conveying a whole lot of factoids we want them to remember.
+The story is like the line of boxcars that are carrying all that info but in a way that ties the info together and helps them remember the important facts.